sanjayjonckheere/iN_iS_Tee_One/README.md

 ```

 ## **▻ Compute the style transfer loss**
 The loss/cost is the difference between the original and the generated image.
 We can calculate this in different ways (MSE, Euclidean distance, etc.).
-By minimising the differences of the images we are able to transfer style.
+By minimising the differences of the images, we are able to transfer style.

 As commented in the code by Mr. Chollet.
 >The "style loss" is designed to maintain the style of the reference image in the generated image.
-It is based on the gram matrices (which capture style) of feature maps from the style reference image and from the generated image
+It is based on the gram matrices (which capture style) of feature maps from the style reference image and from the generated image.
 First, we need to define 4 utility functions:

-**1. Gram matrix**: If we want to extract the style of an image we need to compute the style-loss/cost.
+**1. Gram matrix**: If we want to extract the style of an image, we need to compute the style-loss/cost.
 To do this we make use of the Gram matrix because it is the correlations between feature maps.

 ![1*HeCcGpmxWZFibgLiZCutag](https://user-images.githubusercontent.com/72076380/111915455-abead500-8a76-11eb-88cf-a50f8b6270c2.png)